Amantle Montsho: Career

 On the 2010 Diamond League circuit, she won at the Bislett Games and was ranked second overall in the 400 m behind Allyson Felix.
 Montsho ran her fastest time of the year at the 2010 Continental Cup where, representing Africa, she beat Debbie Dunn to win the gold medal in 49.89 seconds.
 She extended her season further to compete at the 2010 Commonwealth Games.
 There she became Botswana's first-ever gold medallist at the Games by winning the 400 m with a Games record time of 50.10 seconds.
-She then helped the Botswana team to the 4×400 m relay final, but they finished in seventh place.
+She then helped the Botswana team to the 4 × 400 m relay final, but they finished in seventh place.

-At the 2011 World Championships in Athletics in South Korea, in the 400 metres final, she narrowly beat Alyson Felix to become Botswana's first World or Olympic track and field champion.
+At the 2011 World Championships in Athletics in South Korea, in the 400 metres final, she narrowly beat Allyson Felix to become Botswana's first World or Olympic track and field champion.

 At the 2012 Olympics final she placed 4th with 49.75 seconds.

 At the 2013 World Championships in Athletics in Moscow, she was run down in the final metres by Christine Ohuruogu of the 400 metres final, losing by just four-thousandths of a second when Ohuruogu dipped and Montsho remained upright.

-She won a gold medal at the 2018 Commonwealth Games in Gold Coast, Queensland, Australia when she and fellow athlete Isaac Makwala made history by being the first athletes from the same country to win both the 400m women and mens in the same Commonwealth Games event.
+She won a gold medal at the 2018 Commonwealth Games in Gold Coast, Queensland, Australia when she and fellow athlete Isaac Makwala made history by being the first athletes from the same country to win both the 400 m women and mens in the same Commonwealth Games event.

 Doping ban

 At the 2014 Commonwealth Games, Montsho failed a routine drugs test.
-Subsequently, this finding was confirmed by the results of her 'B' sample which also tested positive for the stimulant methylhexaneamine.
+Subsequently, this finding was confirmed by the results of her 'B' sample which also tested positive for the stimulant methylhexanamine.
 In March 2015 Botswana Athletics Association handed her a 2-year ban from sports.